 Weld is also built into GlassFish from V3 onwards.
-Since GlassFish is the Java EE reference implementation, it supports all features of CDI.
-What better way for GlassFish to support these features than to use Weld, the CDI reference implementation?
+Since GlassFish is the Jakarta EE compatible implementation, it supports all features of CDI.
+What better way for GlassFish to support these features than to use Weld, the CDI compatible implementation?
 Just package up your CDI application and deploy.